12urenloop/docs.12urenloop/APPLICATIONS.md

 ### Telraam

 - Function: New and hopefully improved application to count laps of the 12urenloop event.
 - Note: Shiny new software.
+The backbone and main database of our system.
 - URL: No, this runs locally.
 - Repo: <https://github.com/12urenloop/telraam>
 - Hosted on: Probably a poor mortal's PC during the event, preferably a dedicated server.